reactjs/react.dev/beta/src/content/apis/react/Suspense.md

 ---
-title: Suspense
+title: <Suspense>
 ---

 <Intro>

-`Suspense` is a React component that displays a fallback until its children have finished loading.
+`<Suspense>` lets you displays a fallback until its children have finished loading.

 ```js